 To be diligent in your research for a fast loading WordPress theme, here is a sample speed test run on a demo site.
 Meanwhile, test multiple times choosing different server locations.

 The speed results are optimal as we have seen above in terms of loading time, the number of https requests, page size, etc.

 Also, look at the overall size of the images in the page.
 You have control over it as you use own images.
 Compress the images as much as possible without losing the quality, to be less than 100 KB each.

 Final Take Away: Choosing A Fast Loading WordPress Theme

-Hope this article would be helpful to choose your fast loading WordPress theme.
+I hope this article would be helpful to choose your fast loading WordPress theme.
 Run through the speed test on the demo sites selecting multiple server locations.
 Perform tests using different speed analysis tools and compare the results.
-Make sure the loading time, page size and HTTP requests are at a lower minimum end.
+Make sure the loading time, page size, and HTTP requests are at a lower minimum end.

 Once you have chosen your fast loading WordPress theme, it’s up to your choice to install necessary plug-ins for additional functionalities.

 But a few plug-ins like for caching, image compression, etc. are recommendable for a fast loading site performance.